boxcarcoder/Daily-Journal/README.md

 # Daily-Journal
-A full stack development of a daily journal.
+A front end and back end development of a daily journal.

 I use the Express module for my server to load up EJS templates to the client.